NATURAL HAZARDS MITIGATION

 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters.
 In order for mitigation to be effective we need to take action now—before the next disaster—to reduce human and financial consequences later.

 Franklin County Emergency Management & Homeland Security is currently in the process of updating the Franklin County Natural Hazards Mitigation Plan.
-Click Here to review the Final version of the Franklin County Natural Hazards Mitigation Plan.
-The Mitigation Plan details projects designed to reduce the likelihood that a natural hazard will result in damage.
+The plan details projects designed to reduce the likelihood that a natural hazard will result in damage.
 Examples of mitigation include elevating a home to ensure it remains above flood waters and installing tornado safe rooms to mitigate the threat of injury from a tornado.

 The Franklin County Natural Hazards Mitigation Plan represents the work of residents, business leaders, and elected and appointed government officials to develop a blueprint for protecting community assets, preserving the economic viability of the community, and saving lives.
 Endorsed by FEMA as being in compliance with regulations based on the Disaster Mitigation Act of 2000, the plan helps the county to implement mitigation projects so that a natural hazard does not result in a natural disaster.